percevalve/botany18_pycon/README.md

 It was a pure "Gold fish" strategy, not looking ahead, so could fall into obvious traps like allowing the opponent to access a "line of 4" that only need 1 to be completed: [athanase will fall for this trap set up by human player 'X'](http://botany18.pyconuk.org/play/human/133/?moves=3233225655663252263663505000001111).

 ### athanase_no_traps.py
-The page for Athanase "No traps" is [available on the Botany18 server](http://botany18.pyconuk.org/bots/164/) and you can [start play against him](http://botany18.pyconuk.org/play/human/164/) or [play against him letting him start](http://botany18.pyconuk.org/play/164/human/).
+The page for Athanase "No traps" is [available on the Botany18 server](http://botany18.pyconuk.org/bots/164/) and you can [start playing against him](http://botany18.pyconuk.org/play/human/164/) or [play against him letting him start](http://botany18.pyconuk.org/play/164/human/).

 To avoid falling into 'traps', an additional search was needed, as we were not looking at "line_of_4" accesible during this turn, but at the "lines of 4" that our move could give access to.